Asim-Bacchus/deployment-punchlisting-analysis/README.md

 ## Limitations

 - Simulated data cannot capture full behavioral variability.
 An unresponsive contact, for example, would appear as "human anchor present" in the data but still cause punchlisting in practice.
+This means the true impact of the human anchor variable is likely understated, and the counterfactual reduction estimate is conservative for this reason as well.
 - Findings are explanatory, not predictive.
-The model quantifies drivers, it does not forecast individual ticket outcomes.
+The model quantifies which information gaps drive punchlisting, but it should not be used to forecast whether any individual ticket will be punchlisted.
 - The counterfactual assumes anchor compliance is enforceable upstream, which depends on the ticketing system and team workflow.
+In environments where submitters routinely skip fields, the policy impact would require enforcement mechanisms beyond the rule itself.
 - No temporal or technician-level variation is modeled.
 Day-of-week effects, shift patterns, and individual technician experience are all real factors not captured here.
+A production version of this analysis would want random effects for technician to isolate information quality from individual performance.